 Mike: Gospazha, shall I call you 'Wyoh' rather than 'Wye'?
 I conjecture that the monosyllabic form could be confused with the causation-inquiry monosyllabic through insufficient redundancy and without intention of punning.

-Space Clothes: It's apparently normal for a man on Luna to wear nothing but tights, with body paint smeared over his upper body.
+- Space Clothes: It's apparently normal for a man on Luna to wear nothing but tights, with body paint smeared over his upper body.
 If Mannie is to be believed, it's even considered formal wear.

-Thrown Out The Airlock: Referred to as "Elimination," and a common form of execution.
-Mannie meets Stu because a group of Street Urchins wanted to do this to him.
-Fortunately for Stu, they decided to find a judge first to make it all proper, and Mannie agreed to adjudicate.
+- Thrown Out the Airlock: Referred to as "Elimination," and a common form of execution.
+Mannie meets Stu because a group of Street Urchins want to do this to him.

-Too Dumb to Live: Just about everything the "earthworms" do is stupid, from their ham-handed reactions to Lunar unrest, to their incompetent attempts at propaganda, to the people who picnic at the site of an impending nuclear-scale attack.
+- Too Dumb to Live: Just about everything the "earthworms" do is stupid, from their ham-handed reactions to Lunar unrest, to their incompetent attempts at propaganda, to the people who picnic at the site of an impending nuclear-scale attack.
 The in-universe justification for all this stupidity is that no one takes the Lunar threat seriously (at least, not until the rocks start raining down on them), and in general don't give a damn what happens to Loonies so long as the grain shipments continue on schedule.
 And in the earthworms' defense, making Luna look weak and foolish was a major part of the Loonie strategy for winning.

-Unspoken Plan Guarantee: The plan for the revolution is hatched in an early scene.
+- Unspoken Plan Guarantee: The plan for the revolution is hatched in an early scene.
 The rest of the book is the plan coming to fruition without a hitch.
 Some parts of the plan aren't even revealed to the members of the inner circle.

-Zeerust: Mike, despite being the most powerful computer in existence, does his calculations on printing paper.
+- Mike, despite being the most powerful computer in existence, does his calculations on printing paper.
 Because he doesn't have a screen.
-But Heinlein is spot-on in many other areas: Mike creates a perfect digital human representation of himself for remote video conferences, and taps into any (phone, etc.) communication port to share and receive information, pretty much inventing 3D computer graphics, virtual acting and the internet.
+But Heinlein is spot-on in many other areas: Mike creates a perfect digital human representation of himself for remote video conferences, and taps into any (phone, etc.) communication port to share and receive information, pretty much inventing 3D computer graphics, virtual acting, electronic voting machine fraud, and the Internet.
 In a book written in the '60s.

-Wouldn't Hit a Girl: The attitude of the men on the moon.
-Woe to you if you do, cause 'Judge' Lynch would be at your case in a heartbeat and you'd have severe breathing difficulties.
+- Wouldn't Hit a Girl: The attitude of the men on the moon.
+Woe to you if you do, 'cause 'Judge' Lynch would be on your case in a heartbeat and you'd have severe breathing difficulties.